Simpson, DeChambeau contend at Hilton Head in different ways - WHIZ News

 He hasn’t finished worse than a tie for fifth since February — only four tournaments because the pandemic shut down golf for three months.

-Rory McIlroy played with him on Sunday at Colonial and was stunned how far — and straight — DeChambeau was smashing driver on a course renowned for placement.
+McIlroy played with him Sunday at Colonial and was stunned how far — and straight — DeChambeau was smashing driver on a course renowned for placement.

 “He’s been able to take this body that he’s never played with before and still play just as good, if not better,” Simpson said.
 “So that’s really impressive.”